Shroud of Turin: Anatomical forensics

 In 2018 an experimental Bloodstain Pattern Analysis (BPA) was performed to study the behaviour of blood flows from the wounds of a crucified person, and to compare this to the evidence on the Turin Shroud.
 The comparison between different tests demonstrated that the blood patterns on the forearms and on the back of the hand are not connected, and would have had to occur at different times, as a result of a very specific sequence of movements.
 In addition, the rivulets on the front of the image are not consistent with the lines on the lumbar area, even supposing there might have been different episodes of bleeding at different times.
-These inconsistencies suggest that the Turin linen was an artistic or "didactic" representation, rather than an authentic burial shroud.
+These inconsistencies suggest that the Turin linen was an artistic or didactic representation, rather than an authentic burial shroud.
+Live Science reported that lead author of the study Matteo Borrini from Liverpool John Moores University stated: "these cannot be real bloodstains from a person who was crucified and then put into a grave, but actually handmade by the artist that created the shroud."